Point La Vista: History

 Based on archeological evidence of Native American burial mounds, archival documents from the colonial British and Spanish eras, official territorial public land records in the American Library of Congress and private deeds and plats in The Duval County Clerk of Courts office, the Point La Vista cape has been inhabited for centuries.
 The name, Point La Vista, dates from the government's La Vista triangulation station of 1876, which is no longer in use.
 The scenic vista from the west-facing cape looks over a wide section of the St. Johns River.

 Native Americans – The Timucua (estimate AD 300–1250)

-In 1896, archeologist Clarence B. Moore excavated four mounds on the cape of Point La Vista - a “low mound” 1/2 mile north of the cape's wharf (exact location unknown) and three more intersecting mounds about a mile south.
+In 1896, archeologist Clarence Bloomfield Moore excavated four mounds on the cape of Point La Vista - a “low mound” 1/2 mile north of the cape's wharf (exact location unknown) and three more intersecting mounds about a mile south.
 Human remains and found artifacts date the mounds from the periods St. Johns II (AD 900–1250) and Swift Creek (AD 300–800).
 An earthenware tobacco pipe and a Weedon Island multi-compartment bowl which were recovered from these sites, are in the curatorial facility of the National Museum of the American Indian in Washington D.C.